okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

    [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/9daeb4b935a423c39009)
    > **Note:** The **Run in Postman** option is also available on each [core API reference](/docs/reference/core-okta-api/) page on this site.

-1. Select the **Run in** option to import your collection to your local Postman app or to your web Postman account.
+1. On the **Run in** dialog, either select to import your collection to your local Postman app or to your web Postman account.

    If you select the web option, you need to sign in to your online Postman account.

-1. Select the workspace to import your collection and click **Import**.
+1. Select the workspace to import your collection, and then click **Import**.

 ## Set up Okta for API access

 To access Okta APIs from Postman, you need to authenticate with the Okta API resource server.
-Okta APIs support OAuth 2.0 authentication schemes that use access tokens to enable the bearer to perform specific actions on specific Okta endpoints, defined by the scopes in the token.
+Okta APIs support OAuth 2.0 authentication schemes that use access tokens.
+The access tokens enable the bearer to perform specific actions on specific Okta endpoints, defined by the scopes in the token.

 Scoped access tokens have several advantages, including: